 Check Your Water Chemistry Balance Weekly

-- Chlorine: Chlorine is available in various forms, including sticks, granules, and pills.
+• Chlorine: Chlorine is available in various forms, including sticks, granules, and pills.
 Any type of this chlorine can break down harmful bacteria causing algae and diseases in your pool water.
-If you want to maintain your pool clean, you’ll want to ensure that the chlorine levels remain on the optimal levels.
+If you want to maintain your pool clean, you’ll want to ensure that the chlorine levels remain at optimal levels.

-- Phosphates: Having a green and murky pool water indicates that the phosphate levels in your pool are likely to be too high.
+• Phosphates: Having green and murky pool water indicates that the phosphate levels in your pool are likely to be too high.
 Having an excessive amount of phosphates in your pool can increase the likelihood of algae development while also making it more challenging to maintain pool chemistry.

 Shocking the Pool